itgalaxy/sentry-integration/README.md

-Please note that some filters are fired when the Sentry trackers are initialized so they won't fire if you define them in you theme or in a plugin that loads after WP Sentry does.
+Please note that some filters are fired when the Sentry trackers are initialized so they won't fire if you define them in you theme or in a plugin that loads after Sentry Integration does.

-### Common to PHP & JavaScript trackers
+### Common to PHP, JavaScript and security headers trackers

 #### `sentry_integration_user_context` (array)

-You can use this filter to extend the Sentry user context for both PHP and JS trackers.
+You can use this filter to extend the Sentry user context for both PHP, JS and security headers trackers.

 > **WARNING:** These values are exposed to the public in the JS tracker, so make
 > sure you do not expose anything private!